Madhukar07565/DesignPatterns/README.md

 3) Builder should have the public constructor with required attributes.
 4) We need to provide the build() method which will return the object of the Animal.

+### Facade Design Pattern

+Provide a unified interface to a set of interfaces in a subsystem.
+Facade Pattern defines a higher-level interface that makes the subsystem easier to use.

+ Facade pattern is more like a helper for client applications, it doesn’t hide subsystem interfaces from the client.
+ Facade pattern can be applied at any point of development, usually when the number of interfaces grow and system gets complex.
+ Subsystem interfaces are not aware of Facade and they shouldn’t have any reference of the Facade interface.
+ Facade pattern should be applied for similar kind of interfaces, its purpose is to provide a single interface rather than multiple interfaces that does the similar kind of jobs.

+### Template Design Pattern

+### Memento design pattern
+is used when we want to save the state of an object so that we can restore later on